Remote Coding

 curl -fsSL -o /tmp/oauth2-proxy.tar.gz https://github.com/oauth2-proxy/oauth2-proxy/releases/download/$VERSION/oauth2-proxy-$VERSION."$OS"-"$ARCH".tar.gz

-tar -C /tmp xzf /tmp/oauth2-proxy.tar.gz
+tar -C /tmp -xzf /tmp/oauth2-proxy.tar.gz

 sudo install /tmp/oauth2-proxy-$VERSION."$OS"-"$ARCH"/oauth2-proxy /usr/local/bin/oauth2-proxy